Online Study

 Course overview

-This online short course is a fast, practical deep‑dive into writing comedy for the screen across eight of the most powerful subgenres: horror, romantic, action‑crime, satirical‑political, sci‑fi/fantasy, workplace and family, historical, and musical comedy.
+This short course is a fast, practical deep‑dive into writing comedy for the screen across seven of the most powerful subgenres: horror, romantic, sci‑fi/fantasy, action, satirical, location, and musical comedy.

-Each week focuses on a different mode of comic storytelling, using cult classics and essential films and TV episodes as live case studies: from Shaun of the Dead and When Harry Met Sally to Dr. Strangelove, The Thick of It, Red Dwarf, Phoenix Nights, and Everything Everywhere All at Once.
+Each week focuses on a different mode of comic storytelling, using cult classics and essential texts as live case studies, from genre movies like Shaun of the Dead or When Harry Met Sally to TV comedy heavyweights such as Fleabag, The Thick of It and Colin From Accounts.
+Across the weeks, you’ll identify how professional writers blend tone, structure, and character to create comedy that is not only funny but emotionally grounded and exploiting the sub-genre.

 Tuition fees per individual: £650